 \section{Martingales in homogeneous space}

 In this section, we want to characterize the martingales in a reductive homogenous space $G/H$.
-To do this we do the following choice.
-We endow the Lie Groups $G$ with left invariant connection $\nabla^{G}$ and $\mathfrak{g}$ with flat connection $\nabla^{\mathfrak{g}}$.
-The choice to work with the flat connection on $\g$ is based in the researches on Lie groups, usually in the articles the researchers have worked with the Lie algebra as a vector space.
+To do this, we first endow the Lie Groups $G$ with a left invariant connection $\nabla^{G}$ and $\mathfrak{g}$ with the flat connection $\nabla^{\mathfrak{g}}$.